open-telemetry/opamp-spec/specification.md

 ```

-The Agent SHOULD report metrics of the agent process (or processes) and any
+The Agent SHOULD report metrics of the Agent process (or processes) and any
-custom metrics that describe the agent state.
+custom metrics that describe the Agent state.
 Reported process metrics MUST
 follow the OpenTelemetry
 [conventions for processes](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/semantic_conventions/process-metrics.md).